rvmakvana1/python-ai-automation-projects/WhatsApp-AI-Agency-Bot/README.md

 ## 🚧 Engineering Challenges & Architectural Solutions

-### 1. The Regional Typography Hallucination (AI Text Issue)
+### 1. The Typography Hallucination (AI Text Issue)
-* **Problem:** Native AI image models struggle to draw complex regional scripts (like Gujarati conjuncts), resulting in misspelled business names on posters.
+* **Problem:** Native AI image models struggle to draw complex regional scripts and often misspell business names on posters.
 * **Solution:** Separated the design from the text.
 The AI engines generate a pristine *blank* background.
-A custom Python rendering engine (using Pillow / Playwright HTML overlays) then mathematically calculates the grid and prints the business details in perfect `NotoSansGujarati` font over the AI image. **0% spelling mistakes.**
+A custom Python rendering engine (using Pillow / Playwright HTML overlays) then mathematically calculates the grid and prints the business details in perfect multi-lingual fonts (English, Hindi, or Gujarati) over the AI image. **0% spelling mistakes.**

-**Proof of Output Quality (AI Background + Flawless Gujarati Text):**
+**Proof of Output Quality (AI Background + Flawless Typography Overlay):**
 ![Final High Resolution Poster](4_final_poster_hd.png)

 ### 2. The Playwright Concurrency Crash